-Written by Henry P. Shotwell, Ph.D., CIH, Vice-President and Robert E. Sheriff, MS, CIH, CSP, President
+Written by Henry P. Shotwell, Ph.D., CIH, Vice-President, and Robert E. Sheriff, MS, CIH, CSP, President

-The common factor in all these scenarios is that the sources of employee discomfort, illness and complaint are very hard to identify.
-Industrial Hygienists, who are trained not only to recognize these environmental factors, also can sample, analyze and evaluate the potential for harm these factors may pose, and can make recommendations for alleviating or eliminating the condition.
-This may be as simple as taking measurements for temperature, relative humidity carbon monoxide, carbon dioxide and VOC’s.
+The common factor in all these scenarios is that the sources of employee discomfort, illness, and complaints are very hard to identify.
+Industrial Hygienists, who are trained to recognize these environmental factors, can sample, analyze, and evaluate the potential for harm that these factors may pose.
+Industrial Hygienists can also make recommendations for alleviating or eliminating the hazardous conditions.
+This may be as simple as taking measurements for temperature with direct reading instruments and finding the relative humidity, carbon monoxide levels, carbon dioxide levels, and VOC’s.